 Along the way, you will have the chance to see very beautiful views over the city of Ribeiro Frio and of the surrounding mountain range.
 Once you get to the Balcões viewpoint you will see the city of Faial in the northern part of the island and Penha d’Águia rock formation.
 If you are lucky enough and the sky is clear you can observe Pico Ruivo, Arieiro, Torres and Gato.

 The view from the balcony is quite amazing and there are many little canaries flying around and singing.
 Thus, it is definitely a very nice place to stay for a bit and unwind.

 When you go back to Ribeiro Frio you can stop there to try some delicious food at Cafe Restaurant Jardim do Vale or buy souvenirs.
 Furthermore, you can check out the trout reserve nearby where the locals are breeding one of the finest trouts on the island.

-Where to stay in Madeira for hiking?
+Where to stay in Madeira?

 I hope that you liked this guide about Hiking in Madeira.
 Did you visit any of the suggested landmarks?